turingschool/curriculum/source/projects/service_oriented_rails_concepts.markdown

 I'm a teacher and technology is an important part of my class.
 Every student has a laptop, and I want to use a chatroom-based system for asking questons and tracking their answers.

-Assuming we have a chatroom that students can join given an invite code, I can:
+As a teacher I can:

+* Create a room
+* Invite students
 * Post a question with text and a time limit
-* I decided whether responses are shared or hidden
+* Decided whether responses are shared or hidden
-* Students can respond to the question
-* They're told whether their answer was correct or now
-* They get a score for responding correctly
 * The question period ends when the timer expires or I click "move on"

+Students can:

+* Respond to the question
+* Find out whether their answer was correct or not
+* Get a score for responding correctly
 * Student scores carry over across questions

 ## TripBuilder